markjnkim/es_mod/02-css/content/lesson-4-grid.md

 >
 > **Answer**: The explicit grid as defined in our `.service-grid-container` rule created four rows even though there is only enough content for two.

-Because CSS grid is built to create complex responsive 2D layouts, it shouldn't be surprising to hear that there is a vast number of unique grid properties and property values that help achieve customization and efficiency.
+Because CSS Grid is built to create complex responsive 2D layouts, it shouldn't be surprising to hear that there is a vast number of unique grid properties and property values that help achieve customization and efficiency.
 Here are a few of the most popular and useful ones to remember:

 * **minmax()**: Offers a range of possible values with a minimum value and a maximum value.
 This can be set as a column or row size value designating the possible size range for the width or height of the grid track.
 An example is `minmax(100px, 1fr)`.

-* **auto-fit**: Often used in combination with `minmax()`; allows CSS grid to calculate the number of columns or rows to accommodate the grid items.
+* **auto-fit**: Often used in combination with `minmax()`; allows CSS Grid to calculate the number of columns or rows to accommodate the grid items.

-* **auto**: A property value using CSS grid to calculate the size of the column or row.
+* **auto**: A property value using CSS Grid to calculate the size of the column or row.

 > **Asset Needed**: [Demonstration of the auto-fit property value in action Jira FSFO-104](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-104)